Frequently Asked Questions

 Because we started out growing food, we know that transparency and engagement are important to our consumers.
 So if there’s something you want to know about Arctic® apples, just ask us and we’ll answer your questions as best we can.
 If we haven’t answered your question here, contact us.

-Who is Okanagan Specialty Fruits and what do they do?
+Who is Okanagan Specialty Fruits (OSF) and what do they do?

-Okanagan Specialty Fruits (OSF) is a family-founded tree fruit company specializing in modern approaches for producing high quality tree fruits.
-The first commercial products are nonbrowning Arctic® apples, starting with Arctic® Golden & Arctic® Granny.
-These apples will be test marketed with the 2016 harvest, followed by a stepped commercial launch starting in 2017.
-So what makes an apple Arctic®?
-They are great at retaining their natural color and won’t brown when bitten, sliced or bruised – a benefit that can boost apple consumption and help to reduce food waste.
+Okanagan Specialty Fruits (OSF) is a small, dynamic agricultural biotechnology company specializing in developing tree fruit varieties with novel attributes.
+OSF’s flagship products are nonbrowning Arctic® apples, with Arctic® Golden & Arctic® Granny apples being the first to become available for sale.
+So, what makes an apple Arctic®?
+They keep their “first bite” color and won’t brown when bitten, sliced or bruised – the Arctic Advantage™ benefit can boost apple consumption and help reduce food waste.
 We also have additional tree fruit varieties in development!

 Why develop nonbrowning apples?